 Ibrahim is the founder of the Syrian Legal Development Programme.
-Ibrahim passed the Bar exams in the United Kingdom and he joined Guernica 37, International justice Chambers in November 2018 as a Pupil Barrister.
+Ibrahim passed the Bar exams in the United Kingdom and he joined Guernica 37, International justice Chambers in November 2018 as a Barrister.

 Within his role at SLDP, in addition to managing and growing the organization, Ibrahim has provided legal expertise to Syrian NGOs, including training that Ibrahim delivered to more than 550 trainees on a range of complex legal matters surrounding forced displacement, torture, UN mechanisms, facilitation of humanitarian aid and other matters.
 He has trained both inside Syria, near the front lines, and in neighboring countries.

 Ibrahim spent almost the entire summer of 2013 in Aleppo, Syria providing SLDP`s training seminars near the frontlines.
 He continued to visit the war zone to conduct human rights work, with him being there during the April 2017 chemical attack.

 Ibrahim has also advocated in Geneva, Brussels, Washington and London on human rights issues relevant to Syria.
 He received personal invitations from the Heads of States such as Germany and The United Kingdom, and from the UN Secretary General.

 Ibrahim has spoken and chaired panels in forums such as Chatham House and Amnesty International, and delivered presentations at UK universities such as UCL, SOAS, Nottingham and Manchester amongst others.
 He also spoken on TV channels such as the CNN and the BBC.